 This year we are introducing the Travelling Nativity to the families of Langar!
 Families will be invited to host Mary, Joseph and the donkey for an evening and night each and then pass them on to another family.

-In each bag you will find, a nativity set, a simple version of the nativity story and a notebook.
-Please record any reflections you have in the book – including photographs if you wish to share them.
+In each bag you will find, a nativity set, a simple version of the nativity story and a candle.
+Please record any reflections and email them to firstname.lastname@example.org – including photographs if you wish to share them and we will collate them on this page of the website.
 Return the set the next morning in readiness for them to continue their journey.

-We do hope you enjoy this special activity with your children, and engaging in activities in readiness for Christmas.
+We do hope you enjoy this special activity with your children in readiness for Christmas.